10-Seconds on the Ooni Fyra 12

 How long does it take to cook a pizza on the Ooni Fyra?

 Heating up the stone in the Fyra takes about 15 minutes.
-After that, you’re looking at 60-90 seconds per pizza.
+After that, you’re looking at 60-90 seconds to cook each pizza.

 Can I use the Ooni Fyra in the rain?